Pooling and Sub-Allocation

 #![allow(unused)] fn main() { use goldy::BufferPool; let mut pool = BufferPool::new(&device, 1024 * 1024)?; // 1 MB pool }

-The backing buffer uses DataAccess::Scattered and a default sub-allocation alignment of 256 bytes (satisfies minStorageBufferOffsetAlignment on all known Vulkan/DX12 hardware).
+The backing buffer uses BufferKind::Scattered and a default sub-allocation alignment of 256 bytes (satisfies minStorageBufferOffsetAlignment on all known Vulkan/DX12 hardware).

 For custom alignment: